Laboratory formation of scaled astrophysical outflows: Acknowledgements

 \section{Acknowledgements}

-We thank the LULI team, Xue-ning Bai (Tsinghua University), Chin-Fei Li (Taiwan) for their help in evaluating the results and useful discussions.
+We thank the LULI team, Xue-ning Bai (Tsinghua University), Chin-Fei Li (Taiwan), Bai-fei Shen (Shanghai Normal University), Ru-xin Li (ShanghaiTech University), Tao Tao (University of Science and Technology of China) for their help in evaluating the results and useful discussions.
 This work is supported by the Controversial and Disruptive Projects of Chinese Academy of Sciences (Grant No. FGSDFX-0001); Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB16000000); National Natural Science Foundation of China (Grant Nos.
 12175230, 11775223, 12205298); USTC Research Funds of the Double First-Class Initiative” (Grant No. YD2140002006).